ibexa/documentation-developer/docs/community_resources/development_guidelines.md

 ## UI

-eZ Platform is often used as a web content management software, so we always strive to use the HTML/CSS/EcmaScript specifications correctly, and keep new releases up to date on new revisions of those.
+[[= product_name_oss =]] is often used as a web content management software, so we always strive to use the HTML/CSS/EcmaScript specifications correctly, and keep new releases up to date on new revisions of those.
 We furthermore always try to make sure our software gracefully degrades making sure it is useful even on older or less capable web clients (browsers), the industry terms for this approach are:

 - [Progressive enhancement](http://en.wikipedia.org/wiki/Progressive_enhancement "Progressive enhancement")
 - [Unobtrusive JavaScript](http://en.wikipedia.org/wiki/Unobtrusive_JavaScript)
 - [Responsive Design](http://en.wikipedia.org/wiki/Responsive_Web_Design "Responsive Web Design")

 All these terms in general recommends aiming for the minimum standard first, and enhance with additional features/styling if the client is capable of doing so.
-In essence this allows eZ Platform to be "Mobile first" if the design allows for it, which is recommended.
-But eZ Platform should always also be fully capable of having different sets of web presentations for different devices using one or several sets of SiteAccess matching rules for the domain, port or URI, so any kind of device detection can be used together with eZ Platform, making it fully possible to write for instance [WAP](http://en.wikipedia.org/wiki/Wireless_Application_Protocol) based websites and interfaces on top of eZ Platform.
+In essence this allows [[= product_name_oss =]] to be "Mobile first" if the design allows for it, which is recommended.
+But [[= product_name_oss =]] should always also be fully capable of having different sets of web presentations for different devices using one or several sets of SiteAccess matching rules for the domain, port or URI, so any kind of device detection can be used together with [[= product_name_oss =]], making it fully possible to write for instance [WAP](http://en.wikipedia.org/wiki/Wireless_Application_Protocol) based websites and interfaces on top of [[= product_name_oss =]].

 ### WEB Forms/Ajax